 Lucas no long has final say over creative matters, with those responsibilities falling to Lucasfilm chief Kathleen Kennedy and Episode VII director J.J.
 Abrams, but he'll still be a voice in the process.

 "I mostly say, 'You can't do this.
 You can do that,'" Lucas revealed.
 "You know, 'The cars don't have wheels.
 They fly with antigravity.'
 There's a million little pieces.
 Or I can say, 'He doesn’t have the power to do that, or he has to do this.'
 I know all that stuff."Original story: Tucked away in an interview with an area magazine, Palm Beach Illustrated, came big news for Star Wars fans who have been eager for any news of the upcoming films.
 Carrie Fisher confirmed to the magazine that she will be returning for Star Wars: Episode VII as Leia Organa.
 When asked if she could confirm whether she'll reprise the role, she responded simply "Yes," then went on to joke that Leia will be in an old folks home, still wearing the buns and gold bikini after sundown because of a mental condition.
+Leia as seen in

 Dark Horse Comics'